Aliases for TGIF1 Gene

 TGIF1 (TGFB Induced Factor Homeobox 1) is a Protein Coding gene.
-Diseases associated with TGIF1 include holoprosencephaly-4 and microform holoprosencephaly.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Diseases associated with TGIF1 include Holoprosencephaly-4 and Midline Interhemispheric Variant Of Holoprosencephaly.
+Among its related pathways are Gene Expression and Transcriptional activity of SMAD2/SMAD3-SMAD4 heterotrimer.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
 An important paralog of this gene is PKNOX1.

 UniProtKB/Swiss-Prot for TGIF1 Gene